 How to Know if You Would Enjoy a Job as a High School Teacher

-Most education students don’t become high school teachers for the lucrative paychecks!
-Instead, they’re drawn to the profession for a variety of reasons.
-Many are passionate about the subject matter they teach, and they love to share their enthusiasm with young minds.
+Most education students become high school teachers because they’re passionate about the subject matter they teach, and they love to share their enthusiasm with young minds.

 However, teaching also requires an incredible amount of patience, empathy, and resilience.
 When standing in front of a classroom, you’re under the spotlight.
 The pressure is on to be prepared and inspire students while staying flexible enough to adapt when things get off track.